-5.2 Problems Following Initial System Installation
+7.2 Problems Following Initial System Installation

 Problems that occur at initial system startup are usually caused by an incorrect installation or configuration.
 Hardware failure is a less frequent cause.
-If the problem you are experiencing is with a specific software application, see Section 5.4.11, "Problems with Newly Installed Application Software" on page 80.
+If the problem you are experiencing is with a specific software application, see Section 7.4.10, "Problems With Newly Installed Application Software".

-5.2.1 First Steps Checklist
+7.2.1 First Steps Checklist

-- □ Is power available at the wall outlet? - □ Are the power supplies plugged in?
-Check the power cable on the back of the server and at the power source. - □ Is the system power cord properly connected to the system and plugged into a NEMA (National Electrical Manufacturing Association) 5-15R outlet for 100-120V or a NEMA 6-15R outlet for 200-240V? - □ Are all cables correctly connected and secured?
+- □ Is power available at the source? - □ Are the power supplies plugged in?
+Check the power cable on the back of the server and at the power source. - □ For AC systems, is the power cord properly connected to the system and plugged into a NEMA (National Electrical Manufacturing Association) 5-15R outlet for 100-120 V or a NEMA 6-15R outlet for 200-240 V? - □ Are all cables correctly connected and secured?

-- □ Are the processors fully seated in their sockets on the server board? - Are all standoffs in the proper location and not touching any components, causing a potential short? - □ Are all add-in PCI boards fully seated in their slots on the server board? - Are all jumper settings, including the processor jumper, on the server board correct? - Are all jumper and switch settings on add-in boards and peripheral devices correct?
-To check these settings, refer to the manufacturer's documentation that comes with them.
-If applicable, ensure that there are no conflicts-for example, two add-in boards sharing the same interrupt. - □ Are all peripheral devices installed correctly? - □ If the system has a hard disk drive, is it properly formatted or configured? - □ Are all device drivers properly installed? - □ Are the configuration settings made in Setup correct? - □ Is the operating system properly loaded?
-Refer to the operating system documentation. - □ Did you press the system power on/off switch on the front panel to turn the server on (power on light should be lit)? - □ Are all integrated components from the tested components lists?
+- □ Are the processors fully seated in their sockets on the server board? - Are all standoffs in the proper location and not touching any components, causing a potential short? - □ If an add-in PCI board is used, is it fully seated in the riser card and is the riser card fully seated on the server board? - □ Are all jumper settings on the server board correct? - Are all jumper and switch settings on add-in boards and peripheral devices correct?
+To check these settings, refer to the manufacturer's documentation that comes with them. - □ Are all peripheral devices installed correctly? - □ If the system has a hard disk drive, is it properly formatted or configured? - □ Are all device drivers properly installed? - □ Are the configuration settings made in Setup correct? - □ Is the operating system properly loaded?
+Refer to the operating system documentation. - □ Did you press the system power on/off switch on the front panel to turn the server on (power on light should be lit)? - Are all integrated components from the tested components lists?
 Check the tested memory list and the supported hardware and operating system list.
-Go to http:// support.intel.com/support/telecom/computeboards/tigw1u/ for links to the tested component lists.
+Go to http:// support.intel.com/support/telecom/computeboards/nsw1u/ for links to the tested component lists.

-5.3 Hardware Diagnostic Testing
+7.3 Hardware Diagnostic Testing